openresty/lua-nginx-module/README.markdown

 **context:** *rewrite_by_lua*, access_by_lua*, content_by_lua**

-Emit args concatenated to the HTTP client (as response body).
+Emit arguments concatenated to the HTTP client (as response body).
+If response headers have not been sent yet, this function will first send the headers out, and then output the body data.

-Lua nil value will result in outputing "nil", and Lua boolean values will emit "true" or "false".
+Lua `nil` value will result in outputing `"nil"`, and Lua boolean values will emit literal `"true"` or `"false"`, accordingly.

 Also, nested arrays of strings are also allowed.
 The elements in the arrays will be sent one by one.
 For example

     local table = {
         "hello, ",